open-cogsci/sigmund-ai/sigmund/static/login.md

 &#128150; Your subscription<br>supports open source
 {: .pretty-text }

-- A state-of-the-art general-purpose chatbot
 - Better at answering questions about [OpenSesame](https://osdoc.cogsci.nl/) and [DataMatrix](https://pydatamatrix.eu) than any other chatbot
+- Also a state-of-the-art general-purpose chatbot
 - Use your favorite language model!
 Select OpenAI GPT4o, Anthropic Claude 3.5, or Mistral Large
 - Messages and attachments are encrypted so that no-one can listen in on your conversation
 - Basic Python and R execution abilities